The-256-Foundation/Libre-Board-website/README.md

 If this sounds like a project you want to support, then send The 256 Foundaton a tax deductible donation [here](https://pay.zaprite.com/pl_ZRWeSGjRWG)!
 Or use The 256 Foundation [PayNym](https://paynym.rs/+appetizingadministration90)!

 ## Scope:
-One Project Manager position and one to two engineer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
+One Project Manager position and one or multiple engineer positions to fulfill the mission of The 256 Foundation, “Dismantle the proprietary mining empire to make Bitcoin and freedom tech accessible to anyone”.
 This grant proposal aims to secure funding for:

 * One project manager to oversee and ensure mission adherence, timeliness, and execution.
-* One to two engineers to develop the Libre Board hardware.
+* One or multiple engineers to develop the Libre Board hardware.
 * Libre Board specifics: Fully open-source with a variety of I/O standards and versatile compute module configuration.
 * Supporting documentation and specifications.
 * This project is fully open-source CERN-OHL-S licensed.